Hikone, Shiga

 Hikone (彦根市, Hikone-shi) is a city located in Shiga Prefecture, Japan.
-As of 1 August 2021, the city had an estimated population of 111,958 in 49,066 households and a population density of 570 persons per km².
+As of 1 August 2021, the city had an estimated population of 111,958 in 49,066 households and a population density of 570 persons per km^{2}.
 The total area of the city is 196.84 sqkm.

 Geography

 Hikone is located in central Shiga Prefecture, on the eastern shore of Lake Biwa, and extending inland to the Ibuki Mountains.
 Parts of the city are within the borders of the Biwako Quasi-National Park.